Impact of parity violation on quantum entanglement and Bell nonlocality

 with the Lee-Yang parameters~\cite{Lee:1957qs} \eqal{ \alpha = \frac{2 {\rm Re}( S^* P )}{|S|^2 + |P|^2}, \, \beta = \frac{2 {\rm Im}( S^* P )}{|S|^2 + |P|^2}, \, \gamma = \frac{ |S|^2 - |P|^2}{|S|^2 + |P|^2}. } From their definitions, the concurrence and the CHSH parameters in this scenario are given by

 which we also depict in Fig.~\ref{fig:belle_spin0} in blue and green, respectively.
-As is clearly seen, the daughter particles disentangle completely for the maximal value $|\alpha| = 1$, or equivalently $S=\pm P$.
-This is expected from $\ket{\Psi}$ in eq.\,\eqref{eq:spin0}, where only one of the two terms survives, leading to a disentangled bipartite state.
-P violation has led to a preference for particular spin combinations and a decrease in QE.
+As is clearly seen, the daughter particles disentangle completely with ${\cal C}(\rho )=0$ for the maximal value $|\alpha| = 1$, or equivalently $S=\pm P$.
+At this value ${\cal B}(\rho)=2$ is the boundary of classical and quantum theories and therefore cannot distinguish these two theories.
+The physical reason for this can be understoodfrom $\ket{\Psi}$ in eq.\,\eqref{eq:spin0}, where only one of the two terms survives, leading to a disentangled bipartite state and suggesting a preference for particular spin combinations and a decrease in QE from P violation.
 Apart from this special limit, both $\mathcal{C}(\rho)$ and $\mathcal{B}(\rho)$ increase with decreasing $|\alpha|$ and saturate at their respective upper bounds in the optimal limit where $\alpha\to 0$.

 For a spin-1 vector $V$, we consider its on-shell production at a lepton collider and its subsequent decay into a spin-1/2 fermion pair denoted as $e^+e^- \to V\to f \overline{f}$.
-To address the parity-violating effects on QE and BI, we parameterize the decay amplitude as
+To address the P-violating effects on QE and BI, we parameterize the decay amplitude as